Credit Cards

 Remember if you have an Amex Platinum you get Hilton Gold as a perk…

-• 7X Hilton Honors Bonus Points for each dollar of eligible purchases charged directly with a hotel or resort within the Hilton portfolio.
+• Earn 7X Hilton Honors Bonus Points for each dollar of eligible purchases charged directly with hotels and resorts within the Hilton portfolio.

-• 3X on all other eligible purchases
+• Earn 3X Points for all other eligible purchases on your Card.

 • No Annual Fee.

-• Rates and Fees/Terms Apply.
+• Rates and Fees/Terms Appl

 We keep an up to date spreadsheet that lists what the highest offers: You can find that spreadsheet here.